 Notes

-ABOUT THE CORN: If you can’t get fresh corn, frozen will work in a pinch.
+Using frozen corn: If you can’t get fresh corn, frozen will work in a pinch.
 Cook it just until tender, then let it cool completely and gently blot it dry with paper towels before adding the dressing.

 Nutrition